If you can’t beat ’em, eat ’em: Pastries may help crab woes

 Two University of Maine scientists and a former graduate student believe they may have found a solution to the state’s trouble with invasive green crabs, and it involves turning the clawed critters into savory pastries.

 The green crabs threaten Maine’s environment and economy because they’re ravenous predators of softshell clams, one of the state’s signature seafood items.
-State officials have said the crabs, which are native to Europe, have increased in numbers in recent years as water temperatures off Maine rise.
+State officials have said the crabs, which are native to Europe and turn red once cooked, have increased in numbers in recent years as water temperatures off Maine rise.

 Fishermen and state fishery managers have long struggled to find ways to control the population by making the crabs, which net fishermen less than a dollar per pound, worth catching.
 Now, three food scientists say they’ve happened upon a food product that might just be viable: green crab empanadas.